bolenton/MarsRoverExcer/ReadMe.txt

 1. Right click on solution and select "Restore Nuget Packages"
 2. Open terminal windows and browse to project location where the package.json file is, then run the following to install all the npm packages:
 "npm install"
-3. Right Click the "docker-compose" projest and select it as startup project.
+3. Right Click the "docker-compose" project and select it as startup project.
 Run it by pressing CTRL-F5

 ---------------------------------
 API DOC